bgplab/bgplab/policy/6-med/index.md

 -   Set the MED on routes advertised from C1 to X1 to 50
 -   Set the MED on routes advertised from C2 to X2 to 100 (remember: higher MED is worse).

-You will probably have to configure a routing policy (often called a **route-map**) on C1 and C2 to change the MED, and then apply the routing policy as the outbound policy on the EBGP neighbors.
+You will probably have to configure a routing policy (often called a **route-map**) on C1 and C2 to change the MED and then apply the routing policy as the outbound policy on the EBGP neighbors.

 !!!
 Warning
-    Applying routing policy parameters to BGP neighbors doesn't necessarily change the BGP table as the new routing policy might be evaluated only on new incoming updates.
+    Applying routing policy parameters to BGP neighbors doesn't necessarily change the BGP table, as the new routing policy might be evaluated only on new incoming updates.
 You might have to use a command similar to `clear ip bgp * soft` to tell your routers to resend their BGP updates.

 ## Verification